 Monocrystalline solar panels use a manufacturing technique that gets the most out of the parent material silicon.
 In a monocrystalline solar panel, silicon ingots are cut into thin wafers and mounted on panels.
 The panels are dark black with a unique look that is easy to spot.

 Because the silicon ingots have a very high purity rating, they excel at producing electricity.
 Monocrystalline panels are exceptionally efficient, require less space and perform better than other types of panels in low light.
-That’s why POWERHOME uses only this type of panel.
+That’s why POWERHOME SOLAR uses only this type of panel.
 We want to give you a premium product that will perform to your expectations.

 Polycrystalline solar panels

-The manufacturing process for polycrystalline solar panels is less expensive and still efficient.
-These panels use melted silicon that is then poured and cut into perfect squares.
-Although polycrystalline panels are fairly efficient, they rarely match the efficiency of monocrystalline panels.
-In addition, they don’t perform as well as in low-light or high-heat conditions.
+The manufacturing process for polycrystalline solar panels is less expensive.
+These panels are made of melted silicon that are poured and cut into squares.
+Polycrystalline panels are not as efficient as monocrystalline panels (they can range between 15-17 percent), and they don’t perform as well as in low-light or high-heat conditions.
 They are usually larger, and their blue color is often considered less aesthetically pleasing than monocrystalline and thin-film panels.

 Thin-film solar panels

 Unlike other solar panels, thin-film solar panels are not made of silicon.
 They use alternative photovoltaic materials such as cadmium telluride (CdTe), amorphous silicon (a-Si), copper indium gallium selenide (CIS/CIGS), or organic photovoltaic cells (OPC).
 Although less efficient than monocrystalline and polycrystalline solar panels, they are easy to manufacture and can be attached to a flexible substrate, which broadens their applications.
 However, they have large space requirements, which is often not practical for roof layouts.
 They also degrade more quickly and typically have efficiency ranges between 10-13 percent.

 What are the most efficient solar panels for your home?